 It is important to note that the granularity of the links which comprise the strategic road network changes over time.
-The methodology used to aggregate and spatially map this changing data will result in variation in the number of links and impact metric aggregation in different years.
-Any comparison with data between years or data from other sources should be interpreted with caution.
+The methodology used to aggregate and spatially map this changing data will result in variation in the number of links and impact metric aggregation in different aggregation periods.
+Any comparison with data between aggregation periods or data from other sources should be interpreted with caution.
 We provide more detail where necessary below.